Irma lashes at Puerto Rico, leaves tiny Barbuda devastated

 He said roads and telecommunications systems were destroyed and recovery will take months, if not years.
 A 2-year-old child was killed as a family tried to escape a damaged home during the storm, Browne told the AP.

+As the storm moved west, it tore up the small islands in its path.
+On St. Thomas, in the U.S. Virgin Islands, Laura Strickling spent 12 hours hunkered down with her husband and 1-year-old daughter in a boarded-up basement apartment with no power as the storm raged outside.
+They emerged to find the lush island in tatters, with many of their neighbors' homes damaged and the once-dense vegetation largely gone.

+"There are no leaves.
+It is crazy.
+One of the things we loved about St. Thomas is that it was so green.
+And it's gone," said Strickling, who moved to the island with her husband three years ago from Washington, D.C.
+"It will take years for this community to get back on its feet."

-Serious damage was also reported on St. Martin, an island split between French and Dutch control.
+Significant effects were also reported on St. Martin, an island split between French and Dutch control.
+Photos and video circulating on social media showed major damage to the airport in Philipsburg and the coastal village of Marigot heavily flooded.
 France sent emergency food and water rations there and to the French island of St. Bart's, where Irma ripped off roofs and knocked out all electricity.
 Dutch marines who flew to St. Martin and two other Dutch islands hammered by Irma reported extensive damage but no deaths or injuries.

-By early Wednesday evening, the center of the storm was 40 miles northwest of St. Thomas in the U.S. Virgin Islands and 55 miles northeast of San Juan, Puerto Rico, and heading west-northwest at 16 mph (26 kph).
+By late Wednesday, the center of the storm was about 85 miles (135 kilometers) north-northwest of San Juan, Puerto Rico, and heading west-northwest at 16 mph (26 kph).

-More than 600,000 Puerto Ricans were without power and nearly 50,000 without water, the U.S. territory's emergency management agency said.
+More than half the island of Puerto Rico was without power and nearly 50,000 without water, the U.S. territory's emergency management agency said.
 Fourteen hospitals were using generators after losing power, and trees and light poles were strewn across roads.

 The tiny island of Culebra reported sustained winds of 88 mph and wind gusts of 110 mph.